Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Anxiety may also play a number in a dog's determination.
-Some dogs are so frantic about being left alone, they will squeeze through gates to follow their owner's car in hopes of being reunited.
+Anxiety may also be a factor in a dog's determination.
+Some dogs are so frantic about being left alone that they will squeeze through gates to follow their owner's car in hopes of being reunited.

 When There Is a Will There Is a Way

 This reminds me of a potential service dog I had in training when I worked for a company whose mission was to pick up rescues from shelters, get them obedience trained by trainers and then match them up with a veteran in need who then continued to work with the dog going through an advanced training service dog school.

 So they provided me a dog fresh from the shelter which I knew very little about other than maybe she had a hint of separation anxiety.
 I worked with her right away in getting her used to being in the crate for an entire week, gradually increasing the time she spent in it in hopes that I had built it up enough time for the day I had to go grocery shopping.

 She improved gradually, and we were able to increase her crate time for a good half hour.
 I calculated that was enough time for me to go grocery shopping and come right back.

 So the big day arrives—I walk her, then place her in the crate with a stuffed Kong, and a few extra long-lasting goodies just in case I was a bit late.

 So I go grocery shopping.
 While there, I am stopped by a client who chit-chats with me for a while, then the cashier has some problems with her credit card machine, and then on the way back, I am stuck in a big traffic jam.